-Week 6: New and Old Gender Gaps in Political BehaviorMonday November 9A vexing issue regarding gender and politics concerns changes in the gender gap in voting and policy preferences.
+A vexing issue regarding gender and politics concerns changes in the gender gap in voting and policy preferences.
 Recent work suggests a rapid change in the direction of these gaps.
 This week we analyze the empirical debate concerning the extent and causes of this shift.